-Results: The intensities of the OCT images of the ACS and PPRLS did not significantly change during accommodation when compared to their respective baselines, while the intensity ratios: ALS/ACS, ALS/PCS and ALS/PPRLS all significantly increased during accommodation, p < 0.01.
+Results: The intensities of the OCT images of the ACS and PPRLS did not significantly change during accommodation when compared with their respective baselines, while the intensity ratios: ALS/ACS, ALS/PCS and ALS/PPRLS all significantly increased during accommodation (p<0.01).

 Conclusions: The stress on the anterior lens capsule is increased during in vivo human accommodation.
 This observation is consistent with a mechanism of accommodation in which zonular tension increases with accommodation, which is opposite to the predictions of the Helmholtz theory.

 Competing interests: RAS has a financial interest in the surgical reversal of presbyopia.